Current

 Fall 2022 - present

-Joshua received his B.S. in chemistry from Brigham Young University in August of 2022.
-While at BYU, he studied the host-guest properties of resorcinarenes that were capped with various amino acids under Dr. Roger Harrison.
-Joshua moved to College Station with his wife and dog in the Fall of 2022 and joined the Ozerov Group that October.
-Joshua is currently working on synthesizing a new bimetallic fused pincer complex and pincer cobalt catalyzed C-O activation.
+Josh received his B.S. in chemistry from Brigham Young University in August 2022.
+While at BYU, he studied the host-guest properties of resorcinarenes capped with amino acids under the mentorship of Dr. Roger Harrison.
+Josh moved to College Station with his wife and dog in Fall 2022 and joined the Ozerov Group in October that same year.
+Josh is currently researching the hydrodefluorination of perfluoroalkanes catalyzed by silylium cations, and the synthesis of novel bimetallic fused pincer complexes.

 Jack Raker